nuprl/augur/README.md

 [`src/native/polyfill.ts`](./ts/src/native/polyfill.ts).

 ## Optional: Installing NodeProf locally
-Auger normally runs your Node.js project in Docker.
+Augur normally runs your Node.js project in Docker.
 This is because NodeProf is difficult to install and configure locally.
-If you want to avoid using Docker, you can install NodeProf locally and point Auger to the installation.
+If you want to avoid using Docker, you can install NodeProf locally and point Augur to the installation.

 To install NodeProf locally, follow the
 [advanced installation instructions](https://github.com/Haiyang-Sun/nodeprof.js/tree/master/docs/panathon18#advanced-installation---building-nodeprof-and-graalvm-from-source-linux-and-macos).